PerseusArkouda/bash-scripts/README.md

 systemguard - Script that checks for CPU, GPU temperatures and RAM, Disk usage limits
  which then executes a user defined failsafe command once it reaches a limit.

+bashmark - Script to quickly benchmark CPU and disk speed or add load stress to the CPU.

 systeminfo - Script to show a quick overview of the system's hardware and activity.

 ![systeminfo Screenshot](https://github.com/PerseusArkouda/bash-scripts/blob/master/systeminfo-Screenshot.jpg?raw=true)